qusai-Kagal/DevVault/web-development/api-authentication/README.md

-Sure!
-Here's the plain text version of the `README.md`:

----

 # 🔐 API Authentication with Node.js

 A beginner-friendly backend authentication setup using **Node.js**, **Express**, and **JWT (JSON Web Tokens)**.
 This project demonstrates how to secure API routes with token-based authentication.